Maamoul Mold For Pistachios

-Sift semolina, flour, salt, sugar and yeast.
-Add solid shortening, water, orange flower water and rose water and mix together by hand.
+Sift semolina, flour, salt, sugar, and yeast.
+Add solid shortening, water, orange flower water, and rose water and mix by hand.

-Cover dough and let it rest for 1 to 3 hours.
+Cover the dough and let it rest for 1 to 3 hours.

 To make the cookies, first, take a small ball of dough and stuff the center of the ball with the date filling.
 Next, close up the open end.
-Finally, place the filled ball of dough into a dome shaped mold.
+Finally, place the filled ball of dough into a dome-shaped mold.
 It is important to make sure the mold is floured first so the dough does not stick.
-In order to remove the cookie from the mold, rap the mold on the work table.
+To remove the cookie from the mold, rap the mold on the work table.

 Finally, bake cookies for 20 minutes at 350° temperature.

-To make walnut or pistachio filling, simply mix together 1 ½ cup finely chopped pistachios or walnuts, 2 tablespoons orange flower water, ¼ teaspoon ground cinnamon and ¼ cup sugar.
+To make walnut or pistachio filling, simply mix 1 ½ cups finely chopped pistachios or walnuts, 2 tablespoons orange flower water, ¼ teaspoon ground cinnamon, and ¼ cup sugar.

 Who Eats It?

-Almost all Arabic households keep a stock of these cookies all year round to be served anytime a guest comes over.
-The smaller bite-sized cookies are served any time of the day with tea or coffee whereas medium and larger sized varieties are usually served as dessert after meals.
+Almost all Arabic households keep a stock of these Lebanese Maamoul cookies all year round to be served anytime a guest comes over.
+The smaller bite-sized cookies are served any time of the day with tea or coffee whereas medium and larger-sized varieties are usually served as dessert after meals.

 Serving maamoul during religious festivals is a must.
 No festival is considered complete without them.
 The Christians in the region serve them at Easter and the Muslims nibble on these delicious cookies at night during the Ramadan season.
-The Lebanese enjoy nut filled maamouls for Purim and the Jews serve it at Hanukkah and Rosh Hashanah.
+The Lebanese enjoy nut-filled maamoul for Purim and the Jews serve it at Hanukkah and Rosh Hashanah.